wp-plugins/wp-declutter/readme.txt

 **This plugin requires PHP version 5.
 Please do not try installing it in a PHP 4 environment.**

-== Frequently Asked Questions ==

-= Does this plugin work with PHP 4? =

-No. Please use it only with PHP 5.0 and above.
-Please don't email me about PHP errors when you try to install the plugin on a PHP 4 platform.

 == Changelog ==

 = 1.1 =